-Girls regularly represent their country in sports as diverse as hockey, football and orienteering and notable Former Pupils who have gone on to follow a career in sport include: Lynsey Sharp, a champion track and field athlete who competes in the 800 metres, is the 2012 European Champion and who also won a silver medal at the 2014 Commonwealth Games; and the hammer thrower, Myra Perkins.
+Girls regularly represent their country in sports as diverse as hockey, football and orienteering and notable Former Pupils who have gone on to follow a career in sport include: Lynsey Sharp, a champion track and field athlete who competes in the 800 metres, is the 2012 European Champion, won a silver medal at the 2014 Commonwealth Games, and represented Great Britain at the Olympics at Rio de Janeiro; and the hammer thrower, Myra Perkins.

 While we have many local and national successes at the very highest level, our large number of teams means that girls who simply want to play a particular sport, be a member of a team and play in competitions, enjoy opportunities which would not be available to them at a smaller school.
 Sport really is for everyone at The Mary Erskine School.